JonaZach/Stream_Processing_Service/README.md

 Then visit [localhost:3000](http://localhost:3000).
 ## Important notes:
 On a Unix OS, run `chmod x+ <filename>`.
 For example: `chmod x+ ./generator-macosx-amd64`.
-On Mac OS, you need to allow running files from AppStore and identified developers.
+On Mac OS, you need to allow running files from **AppStore and identified developers**.
 * Then when you try and run the program from your terminal, you will get a prompt to allow the execution.
-* Then the Security & Privacy window will pop up.
+* Then the **Security & Privacy** window will pop up.
 * Then you can allow the specific executable to run.